Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Experiments

-Although our original intention is to enhance LLM ability to address symbols, it is still required to maintain the performances on general NL-centric tasks.
-Such balance will largely improve the application scope of the model.
-To this end, we leverage general instruction data in the \emph{Infusion} stage.

-To verify Symbol-LLM's power in tackling NL-centric tasks, we first conduct the experiments on two widely-used benchmarks, MMLU and BigBench-Hard.
+To verify Symbol-LLM's power in tackling NL-centric tasks, we conduct the experiments on two widely-used benchmarks, MMLU and BIG-Bench-Hard (BBH).
 Results are shown in Table \ref{general}.

-For 7B models, Symbol-LLM-Instruct shows consistent superiority on both MMLU and BBH benchmarks, with $\sim$4\% gains compared with LLaMA-2-chat model.
-For 13B models, Symbol-LLM-Instruct slightly falls behind LLaMA counterpart but achieves 7.20\% performance advantages in BBH.
+\paragraph{Competitive performances in general tasks are maintained in Symbol-LLM.} Overall, \slm is well optimized with the two-stage framework in keeping general abilities.
+For 7B models, \slmi shows consistent superiority on MMLU and BBH benchmarks, with $\sim$4\% gains compared with LLaMA-2-Chat.
+For 13B models, although \slmi slightly falls behind its LLaMA counterpart, it achieves 7.20\% performance advantages in BBH.
+The superiority on average is obvious.
+While Symbol-LLM may not yet match the performance of closed-source LLMs, its well-rounded general capability is notable.